Peckmore/Journey/README.md

 - _**history:**_ the typical _history_ feature presented to the user that displays a list of all pages visited, across all tabs and sessions, usually with a date and time stamp, and often with the ability to search for specific pages

-- _**session:**_ the period of activity that starts when you open a browser window or tab, and ends when you close it
+- _**session:**_ the period of activity that starts when a user opens a browser window or tab, and ends when they close it

 - _**travellog:**_ the short-term history associated with a page or tab within a _browser_ that allows for navigation backwords and forwards, sometimes referred to internally within a _browser_ as the _session history_